Rauru/BIMM-Cypress-assesment/README.md

 ## Results

 Each `npm test` run writes an HTML report to `cypress/reports/index.html` with screenshots of any failures.
-It is regenerated on every run and not committed.
+It is regenerated on every run and not committed; a snapshot from a full run is saved at [docs/test-report.html](docs/test-report.html).

 ## Structure